jack404-official/My-Portfolio/README.md

 └── src/lucide-icons.js     # icon bundle entry point
 ```

-## Contributing

-This is a personal portfolio, but suggestions and bug reports are welcome — feel free to open an issue or pull request.

 ## License

 This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.